 For more information on growing and harvesting potatoes, check our our Frequently Asked Questions About Growing Seed Potatoes.

 We are now shipping seed potatoes!
 We do not have cold storage, so potatoes will be shipped soon after our truck arrives in late February.
 Orders under 150lb. will be shipped UPS or USPS.
 Orders over 150lb. will be shipped LTL on a wood pallet.
 We will ship when temperatures are above freezing and are, therefore, limiting our shipping area to the Southeastern United States.
 Order seed potatoes by either emailing, calling, or mailing an order form (see catalog and order form posted below).
 We do not have an online shopping cart for potatoes.
 Ignore the December 31 order deadline.
 We will continue to process seed potato orders as long as we have availability and until the truck runs in February.
 Please make sure to tell us when ordering if you require shipping.
 Shipping charges are not included in the price of the potatoes.
 We will work with UPS to ship.
 UPS does not allow us to calculate shipping charges until time of shipping.
 Will will not mark up shipping but will pass along whatever UPS charges us.

-We also offer store delivery throughout Hillsborough, Cedar Grove, Hurdle Mills, and Concord, NC.
+We also offer a farm delivery route throughout Hillsborough, Cedar Grove, Hurdle Mills, and Concord, NC.